-They say that a common mistake for new writers is the tendency of not fully using the imagination to tell the story.
+A common mistake as a new writers is the tendency not to fully use your imagination to tell the story.
 First time writers usually are not comfortable with letting loose the creativity needed to make the story dynamic.
 They tend to have uninteresting characters, a less than compelling plot, or simply a dull writing style.
 New writers should not be afraid to expand their vision to make the story more compelling.

 If you need some inspiration on being a dynamic storyteller, look no further than Michael Bay.
 You may know him from modern classics such as Bad Boys, Armageddon, and Transformers.
 Who better to be your writing inspiration than the man who can bring out the super in superfluous?

 Here are some guidelines that are inspired by Michael Bay’s signature techniques for elevating a story:

 - Start things off with an awesome explosion: Whether it’s a thriller, sci-fi, or even romance, Act I of the story needs to be impressive enough to make the reader want more.
 Its purpose is to engage the reader and to set the tone of the story.
 Entice the reader with the opening line and continue to hook the reader by giving a taste of the excitement and drama to come.
 Make the reader salivate for Act II.

 - Use sexy characters (even if she’s a car mechanic or an internet hacker): Every character has the potential to be interesting, particularly the supporting characters.
 Don’t fall into the trap of making flat one-dimensional characters if they’re not the lead hero.
 Do your homework and flesh out your characters as real people rather than commonplace characters and stereotypes.
 If they’re not interesting, you’re not paying attention.

 - Throw in more awesome explosions: Keep the reader engaged by continually increasing the stakes as the story develops.
 If you make the story linear, it becomes predictable.
 Create an unpredictable ride by adding more obstacles and escalating the stakes as the story progresses.